SafarSoFar/immage/README.md

 # Immage

-Immage - an image analysis tool and image hidden data extractor.
-The personal goal for the project is to use it as a CTF tool
+Immage - an image analysis tool (steganography) and hidden data extractor.

+The tool applies different steganography algorithms (pixel color manipulations and bit manipulations) on the imported image in order to find hidden artifacts.